aleen42/PersonalWiki/Programming/JavaScript/webgl/SVG/calibration_parameters/calibration_parameters.md

 fileReader.read(file);
 ```

-Of course, if you want to complete a interaction of dragging and dropping a file into a box, you can also use
+Of course, if you would like to complete a interaction of dragging and dropping a file into a box, you can also use